Berdiansk: Culture

-Monuments

-Berdiansk has unusual monuments.
-Along with monuments to Alexander Pushkin and Pyotr Schmidt there are monuments to the goby-supporter, the sanitary technician, the boy-fisherman, an envious toad, and the children of lieutenant Schmidt.
-The armchair of desires is also popular.
-It is said if one sits down on it and thinks of a desire then it will come true.
-These unusual monuments are being restored on Azov avenue.

 Tourism

 The status of the city has gradually changed from an Industrial centre to more of a tourist centre.
 Today Berdiansk is the main resort city on the Azov coast.
 Its population numbers about 130,000, and during the resort season this figure rises to about 600 thousand.
 The leisure facilities are highly developed and successfully compete with resorts on the Black Sea Coast and the Crimea.
 There are a large number of sanatoriums and resorts where it is possible to take medical and restorative courses for "health improvement".

-On the Berdianska spit there are about: 7 sanatoriums, 17 children's and sports establishments, 45 recreation centres and boarding houses that receive up to 15 thousand visitors.
+On the Berdiansk Spit there are about: 7 sanatoriums, 17 children's and sports establishments, 45 recreation centres and boarding houses that receive up to 15 thousand visitors.
 There is also the biggest Aquapark in Europe, the Kyiv dolphinarium, a safari zoo, and a lot of pleasure and cultural establishments.
 Gradually Berdiansk is evolving into a modern European city.
 In 2001 it received first place in an All-Ukrainian competition for best city beautification.

 In the pedestrian area of Azov Avenue, the Seaside square and Berdiansk quays it is possible to travel on trishaws, a small steam locomotive and on real horses.
 On all beaches there are entertainments such as: riding on rubber bananas and tablets, water bicycles and motorcycles, slides and trampolines, and sailing.
 There is also nightlife, with many bars and restaurants located directly on the sea coast.